DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.07/project1.01.md

 ### 6. Presentations

-Each student will have a few minutes where they are required to share some of the highlights of their testing, as well as a few points from their self-retrospective.
+Each student will have a few minutes where they are to give an update as if to their development team on how testing went, and their overall assessment of the product.
+You should be prepared to both ask questions during other presentations and be able to answer your own.

 ## Submission